-Credits, 2 sem. hrs.
-This is the third of a multi-semester series of labs where students gain practical skills in medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests and other diagnostic methods.
-Includes demonstration and practice of various physical examination and laboratory tests.
+This is the third of a multi-semester series of labs where students gain practical skills in medical interviewing, physical diagnosis, radiology, imaging, clinical laboratory tests, electrocardiography (ECG), and other diagnostic methods.
+Includes demonstration and practice of various physical examination and laboratory methods including ECG theory and interpretation.
+Students complete practical exams throughout the semester, including and end of term encounter with a standardized patient.
+Various anatomical models are also used to gain experience for sensitive exams.

-PAS 6220 - Pharmacology and Pharmacotherapeutics III (Spring Semester)
+PAS 6220 - Pharmacology & Pharmacotherapeutics III